taylorjg/SevenLanguagesInSevenWeeks/Chapter2_Io/Day1/Day1.md

 ## Answer

 * Evaluate 1 + 1 and then 1 + "one".
 Is Io strongly typed or weakly typed?
 Support your answer with code.
-    * We can assign 1 then "one" to the same slot
+    * Weakly typed - we can assign 1 then "one" to the same slot
 ```Io
 Io> fred := 1
 ==> 1